-Your effort to overcome obesity is more likely to be successful if you follow strategies at home in addition to your formal treatment plan.
+Your effort to overcome obesity is more likely to be successful if you follow strategies at home along with your formal treatment plan.
 These can include:

 - Learning about your condition.
-Education about obesity can help you learn more about why you became obese and what you can do about it.
+Education about obesity can help you learn more about why you developed obesity and what you can do about it.
 You may feel more empowered to take control and stick to your treatment plan.
-Read reputable self-help books and consider talking about them with your doctor or therapist.
+Read reputable self-help books and consider talking about them with your health care professional or therapist.

 - Sticking to your treatment plan.
-Changing a lifestyle you may have lived with for many years can be difficult.
-Be honest with your doctor, therapist or other health care providers if you find your activity or eating goals slipping.
+Changing a lifestyle you may have lived with for many years can be hard to do.
+Be honest with your doctor, therapist or other health care professionals if you find your activity or eating goals slipping.
 You can work together to come up with new ideas or new approaches.

 - Keeping a record.
 Keep a food and activity log.
 This record can help you remain accountable for your eating and exercise habits.
-You can discover behavior that may be holding you back and, conversely, what works well for you.
-You can also use your log to track other important health parameters such as blood pressure and cholesterol levels and overall fitness.
+You can discover things that may be holding you back.
+You also might see what works well for you.
+You can use your log to track other important health parameters such as blood pressure, cholesterol levels and overall fitness.

 Coping and support

-Talk to your doctor or therapist about improving your coping skills and consider these tips to cope with obesity and your weight-loss efforts:
+Talk to your health care professional or therapist about improving your coping skills.
+Consider these tips to cope with obesity and your weight-loss efforts: